placerda/gpt-rag-agentic/README.md

                raise ValueError(f"Unknown strategy type: {strategy_type}")
    ```

-Ensure the `AUTOGEN_ORCHESTRATION_STRATEGY` environment variable is correctly set to the desired strategy name, whether a predefined strategy or a custom one you’ve implemented.
+Ensure the `ORCHESTRATION_STRATEGY` environment variable is correctly set to the desired strategy name, whether a predefined strategy or a custom one you’ve implemented.

 > [!NOTE]
 > The name `custom` is used here as an example.
 You should choose a name that best represents your specific case.